AgileThought Inc (AGIL): Why Is Stock So Good?

 AgileThought Inc (NASDAQ:AGIL) trade information

-Instantly AGIL was in green as seen at the end of in last trading.
-With action 3.07%, the performance over the past five days has been green.
-The jump to weekly highs of 0.1965 on Friday, 10/06/23 added 5.08% to the stock’s daily price.
-The company’s shares are showing year-to-date downside of -96.40%, with the 5-day performance at 3.07% in the green.
-However, in the 30-day time frame, AgileThought Inc (NASDAQ:AGIL) is 8.01% up.
+Instantly AGIL was in red as seen at the end of in last trading.
+With action -9.25%, the performance over the past five days has been red.
+The drop to weekly highs of 0.1965 on Monday, 10/09/23 subtracted -3.84% to the stock’s daily price.
+The company’s shares are showing year-to-date downside of -96.54%, with the 5-day performance at -9.25% in the red.
+However, in the 30-day time frame, AgileThought Inc (NASDAQ:AGIL) is 1.11% up.
 Looking at the short shares, we see there were 1.71 million shares sold at short interest cover period of 0.18 days.

 The consensus price target for the stock as assigned by Wall Street analysts is $2.00, meaning bulls need an upside of 92.5% from its current market value.
 According to analyst projections, AGIL’s forecast low is $2.00 with $2.00 as the target high.
 To hit the forecast high, the stock’s price needs a -1233.33% plunge from its current level, while the stock would need to soar -1233.33% for it to hit the projected low.